pingcap/docs-cn/op-guide/ansible-deployment.md

 #### How to download and install TiDB of a specified version?

-The default TiDB version in `inventory.ini` is `tidb_version = latest` in master.
-If you need to install TiDB RC4, use the following command to download the ` TiDB-Ansible RC4` version:
+If you need to install TiDB 1.0 version, use the following command to download the `TiDB-Ansible 1.0` branch:

-    git clone -b rc4 https://github.com/pingcap/tidb-ansible.git
+    git clone -b release-1.0 https://github.com/pingcap/tidb-ansible.git

-And then edit the `inventory.ini` file and specify `tidb_version = rc4`.
+And then edit the `inventory.ini` file and specify `tidb_version = v1.0.0`.